dgraph-io/dgraph-docs/content/enterprise-features/learner-nodes.md

 - you want to achieve low latency for clients in a remote geographical region, distant from your Dgraph cluster.

 You can solve it by using a `learner` node to run best-effort queries.
-This read replica instance could be across distant geographies and you can use best-effort queries to get instant responses.
+This read-only replica instance can be across distant geographies and you can use best-effort queries to get instant responses.

-Since a `learner` node supports read and write operations, users in the remote location can do everything with this replica node, as if they were working the full cluster.
+Since a `learner` node supports read and write operations, users in the remote location can do everything with this learner node, as if they were working the full cluster.

-### Datacenter to Datacenter

-Another use case example is using a `learner` node for Data-Center to Data-Center replication.

-Let's take for example this DC scenario:
-- A Dgraph cluster in the US-west.
-- A `learner` read replica for each group in the US-east.

-In case the US-west Datacenter goes down, you could quickly bring up a new cluster in the US-east using the `learner` node data available.

 ### Zero downtime upgrades